Friday Face Off : Gigantic

 Filed under Book Reviews

-Tags: Books by Proxy, Friday Face off, Under the Sea
+Tags: Books by Proxy, Friday Face off, Joe Abercrombie, The First Law series

 Here we are again with the Friday Face Off meme created by Books by Proxy .
 This is a great opportunity to feature some of your favourite book covers.
 The rules are fairly simple each week, following a predetermined theme (list below) choose a book (this doesn’t have to be a book that you’ve read), compare a couple of the different covers available for that particular book and choose your favourite.
 Future’s themes are listed below – if you have a cover in mind that you’re really wanting to share then feel free to leave a comment about a future suggested theme.
 I’ve also listed events that take place during the year, that I’m aware of, so you can link up your covers – if you’re aware of any events that you think I should include then give me a shout.